MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

   | `:` | Registry keys only.
 Example `:hkcu` to search for the HKEY_CURRENT_USER registry key. |
   | `!` | Windows services only.
 Example `!alg` to search for the Application Layer Gateway service to be started or stopped. |
   | `{` | Visual Studio Code previously opened workspaces, remote machines (SSH or Codespaces) and containers.
 Example `{powertoys` to search for workspaces that contain 'powertoys' in their paths.
 This plugin is off by default.
+  | `%%` | Unit converter only.
+Example `%% 10 ft in m` to calculate the the number of meters in 10 feet.
+  | `$` | Windows settings only.
+Example `$ Add/Remove Programs` to launch the Windows settings menu for managing installed programs.

 ## System commands